A random Schr\"odinger operator associated with the Vertex Reinforced Jump Process on infinite graphs: Introduction

 where

 In~\cite{sabot2011edge}, Sabot and Tarr\`es introduced the following time change of the VRJP

 where \(D(s)\) is the following increasing function

-Denote \(\P_{i_{0}}^{\text{VRJP}}\) the law of \((Z_{t})\) starting from the vertex \(i_0\).
-When the graph is finite it is proved in \cite{sabot2011edge} Theorem 2 that the time-changed VRJP \(Z\) is a mixture of Markov jump processes.
+We call this process the VRJP in exchangeable time scale and denote by \(\P_{i_{0}}^{\text{VRJP}}\) its law starting from the vertex \(i_0\).
+When the graph is finite it is proved in \cite[Theorem~2]{sabot2011edge} that the VRJP in exchangeable time scale \((Z_t)_{t\ge 0}\) is a mixture of Markov jump processes.
 More precisely, there exists a random field \((u_{j})_{j\in V}\) such that \(Z\) is a mixture of Markov jump processes with jump rates from \(i\) to \(j\)

-The law of the field \((u_j)\) is explicit, cf~\cite{sabot2011edge} Theorem 2 and forthcoming Theorem~\ref{thm_vrjp_u_ST}.
-It appears to be a marginal of a supersymmetric sigma-field which had been investigated previously by Disertori, Spencer, Zirnbauer (cf~\cite{disertori2010anderson},~\cite{disertori2010quasi},~\cite{zirnbauer1991fourier}).
-As a consequence of this representation and of~\cite{disertori2010anderson},~\cite{disertori2010quasi}, it was proved in~\cite{sabot2011edge} the following : when the graph has bounded degree, there exists a \(0<\lambda_0\) such that if \(W_{i,j}\le \lambda_0\) then the VRJP is positively recurrent, more precisely, \(Z\) is a mixture of positive recurrent Markov Jump processes.
-When the graph is the grid \(\Z^d\), with \(d\ge 3\), there exists \(\lambda_1<+\infty\) such that if \(W_{i,j}\ge \lambda_1\), the VRJP is transient.
+The law of \((u_j)\) is explicit, c.f. \cite[Theorem~2]{sabot2011edge}, and forthcoming Theorem~\ref{thm_vrjp_u_ST}.
+It appears to be a marginal of a supersymmetric sigma-field which had been investigated previously by Disertori, Spencer, Zirnbauer (c.f. \cite{disertori2010anderson}, \cite{disertori2010quasi}, \cite{zirnbauer1991fourier}).
+As a consequence of this representation and of~\cite{disertori2010anderson}, \cite{disertori2010quasi}, it was proved in~\cite{sabot2011edge} the following: when the graph has bounded degree, there exists a real \(\lambda_0>0\) such that if \(W_{i,j}\le \lambda_0\) for all $i\sim j$, then the VRJP is positively recurrent, more precisely, \(Z\) is a mixture of positive recurrent Markov jump processes.
+When the graph is the grid \(\Z^d\), with \(d\ge 3\), there exists \(\lambda_1<+\infty\) such that if \(W_{i,j}\ge \lambda_1\) for all $i\sim j$, the VRJP is transient.
 Hence, it shows a phase transition between recurrence and transience in dimension \(d\ge 3\).
 The question of the representation of the VRJP on infinite graphs as a mixture of Markov jump processes is non trivial, especially in the transient case.
-It is possible to prove such a representation by a weak convergence argument, following~\cite{merkl2007random}, but it gives few information on the mixing law.
+It is possible to prove such a representation by a weak convergence argument, following~\cite{merkl2007random}, but it gives little information on the mixing law.
 In this paper we prove such a representation involving the Green function and a generalized eigenfunction of a random Schr\"odinger operator.